 Members receive four issues of our Review magazine a year and enjoy free entry to a regular programme of stimulating events and fun social occasions to which your friends are welcome too.

-Whatever the reason is for your interest in the Czech and Slovak republics you will be given a warm welcome as a member of the BCSA. more information>>
+Whatever the reason for your interest in the Czech and Slovak Republics, you’re assured of a warm welcome in the BCSA.

 What’s Coming Up

 “My Life and Work” – an illustrated talk by Czech prima ballerina and professional photographer, Daria Klimentová.
 Daria currently teaches at the Royal Ballet School in Covent Garden.
 Monday 27th March, 6.30 pm, at the Slovak Embassy.
 Please register on Eventbrite to attend.